-Within the Waterford County Council functional area, there are seven food establishments, which are supervised by the local authority.
-Two of these establishments are registered establishments, and so fall outside the scope of this audit.
-The audit team were provided with details of the inspection outcomes and records for official control inspections undertaken by the local authority for the five approved establishments.
-The FSAI holds a register of local authority supervised establishments and it was noted that all seven establishments were on the FSAI register.
+Within the Laois County Council functional area, there are 13 approved food establishments, which are supervised by the local authority.
+The details of the inspection outcomes and records for official control inspections undertaken by the local authority for the 13 establishments were made available to the audit team.
+The FSAI holds a register of local authority supervised establishments and it was noted that the 13 approved establishments were on the FSAI register.